-We own a patent family directed to the composition of matter of our subcutaneous formulation for furosemide and methods of treating edema, hypertension and heart failure using the formulation of furosemide.
-This patent family includes one pending U.S. patent application, one pending patent application in each of Canada, China, Europe and Japan, and nine pending patent applications in other countries outside of the United States.
+We own a formulation patent family specific to our subcutaneous formulation of furosemide.
+This patent family includes one pending U.S. patent application and 13 pending patent applications in regions or countries outside of the United States.
 Patents that issue from this patent family are generally expected to expire in 2034, excluding any additional term for patent term adjustment.
 In addition, we own a patent family directed to methods of treating infections and other diseases using a tri-phasic or a bi-phasic dosing regimen of a time-dependent antibiotic, which methods can include subcutaneous delivery via a micropump or patch pump device.
-This patent family includes one pending U.S. patent application, one pending patent application in Europe, and one pending patent application in another country outside of the United States.
-Patents that issue from this patent family are generally expected to expire in 2035, excluding any additional term for patent term adjustment.
+This patent family includes one pending U.S. patent application and two pending patent applications in regions or countries outside of the United States.